 Mobile homes are built for summers in coastal holiday parks so even winterised ones (winterised ones have insulation and double glazing) are colder than regular houses.

 We’ve made a lot of modifications to ours, like installing a stove (read about installing a stove in a mobile home here), putting down insulated floor underlay, buying a stove top fan, and hanging thermal-lined curtains, and as result it’s nice and cosy.
-In the coldest months (Nov, Dec, Jan, Feb, March), when I wake up in the morning and the fire has gone out, it is very cold.
+In the coldest months (Nov, Dec, Jan, Feb, March), when I wake up in the morning and the fire has gone out, it is extremely cold.
 But, once the fire is lit, it’s cosy again.
 If we were to have children in this home, I’d install central heating first because I think some early mornings, before the fire is lit, it could be dangerously cold for a newborn baby.

 2. Do you have running water?